 At a high level, map out how Incydr fits into your insider risk program.
 Define the top Incydr actions to implement and configure them to work in your environment.

-- Implement Incydr: Use the detection lists and alerts
+- Implement Incydr: Use watchlists and alerts

 - Implement Incydr: Best practices for data sources